readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 Using your company's Google email address (e.g. ``employee@company.com``) allows you to manage authentication for your organization's members.
-As this Identity Provider does not provide authorization over each repositories/projects per user, permissions are managed by the :ref:`internal Read the Docs's Teams <commercial/organizations:Team Types>` authorization system.
+As this identity provider does not provide authorization over each repositories/projects per user, permissions are managed by the :ref:`internal Read the Docs's teams <commercial/organizations:Team Types>` authorization system.

-By default, users that Sign Up with a Google account do not have any permissions over any project.
+By default, users that sign up with a Google account do not have any permissions over any project.
-However, you can define which Teams users matching your company's domain email address will auto-join when they Sign Up.
+However, you can define which teams users matching your company's domain email address will auto-join when they sign up.
 Read the following sections to learn how to grant read and admin access.

 You can enable this feature in your organization by going to